danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 The amount of master nodes.

 ## master_node_memory
-The amount of memory (in megabytes) on each master node.
+The amount of memory (in megabytes) for each master node.

 ## provider_location
 The cluster's geographical location.